slac-epics/ek9000/README.md

 * Analog input Pdo mapping should ALWAYS be standard, or else the module will not work.

 ## Supported Terminals

+See [SupportedDevices.md] for an auto-generated list of the supported terminals.

+At least some of the following terminal families are supported:

 * EL10XX (EL1004, etc.)
 * EL11XX (EL1124, etc.)